hkzorman/advanced_npc/README.md

 __advanced_npc__ is Copyright (C) 2016-2017 Hector Franqui (zorman2000), licensed under the GPLv3 license.
 See `license.txt` for details.

-The Jumper library is Copyright (c) 2012-2013 Roland Yonaba, licensed under MIT license.
-See `Jumper/LICENSE.txt` for details.
+The `jumper.lua` file contains code based on the [Jumper library](https://github.com/Yonaba/Jumper), which is Copyright (c) 2012-2013 Roland Yonaba, licensed under MIT license.
+See `actions/jumper.lua` for details.

 Roadmap